 Hotel Swissotel is no more the same 5-star paradise it used to be.
 For several years I used Swissotel's gym, so I know it well.
 Gym facilities were quite good but gym's management was not able to safeguard level of quality, which resulted poor price/quality ratio.
-One lady with a gym year card to Swissotel got pregnant, for 6 months couldn't use the gym and management refused to extend her gym period but unfairly collected their not-small fee for nothing.
-Of course they lost customer and money.
-Some 40 5-star and 60 4-star hotels in Beijing, and many good independent gyms.
+One lady with a gym year card to Swissotel got pregnant, for 6 months couldn't use the gym and management refused to extend her gym card period.
+Of course gym lost that customer and money.

 Above-38: View from Shanghai JC Mandarin Hotel.
 Compared to Beijing, Shanghai is more small business oriented.
 People in Shanghai speak better English.
 In my opinion, Shanghai is "short term" and quik profits, Beijing "long term" and scale.

 Foreigners like more to live in Shanghai.
 Life is easier as people there are more eager to use English.
 Shanghai has more good quality Western restaurants compared to Beijing.
 I don't know better Hard Rock Cafe in China than the one in Shanghai.